parhamfiroozi/pedram/README.md

-# A JS konkur tracking site that based on subjects determines your major interest by nature. there's a speed learning constant in the code that parents should fill them. or you!
+# JS Konkur Tracking Site
+A lightweight, browser-based tool for tracking Konkur (Iran National University Entrance Exam) subject scores and suggesting a suitable major based on a student’s natural strengths.
+It also includes a speed learning constant parameter that can be set by parents or the AI to better personalize recommendations.